 Leave of Absence and Withdrawal from the College

-Students who are eligible to register may apply for a leave of absence upon the recommendation of their adviser and in consultation with the dean of students.
+Students who are eligible to register may apply for a leave of absence upon the recommendation of their adviser and in consultation with one of the deans of students.
 Students should request leaves of absence through the student services office before the start of the semester.
-The final deadline for such a request during the semester is the deadline to withdraw from a semester course.
+The final deadline for taking a regular leave during the semester is the deadline to withdraw from a semester course.
+The deadline for a medical leave is later; students should consult with the student services office about that process.
 A student who wishes to withdraw from the college should file a statement with the student services office before withdrawing.
 Students who have withdrawn and wish to be readmitted must apply for readmission through the registrar’s office.
 Applications should be filed by July 1 for the following fall semester or by January 4 for spring semester.
 Deadlines for students applying for financial aid are earlier.
 Information on financial aid and forms for application are available from the financial aid office.